FMIA Week 10: Rams Manage Win After Fire-Filled Week of ‘Horror’

 Coach of the Week

 Mike Tomlin, coach, Pittsburgh.
-On the occasion of Tomlin’s 200th game as a Steeler head coach (regular and postseason games included) Thursday night, a 52-21 victory over Carolina, it is worth noting that:
+On the occasion of Tomlin’s 200th game as Steelers head coach (regular and postseason games included) Thursday night, a 52-21 victory over Carolina, it is worth noting that:

 • Tomlin is 6-2-1 while battling the ghost and weekly will-he-show-up-or-won’t-he distraction of Le’Veon Bell, and making sure it doesn’t disrupt his team.
 It hasn’t.

-• Tomlin hasn’t had a losing season in his 11 full seasons as Steeler coach, and Pittsburgh needs only two wins in the last seven games to ensure making that 12-for-12.
+• Tomlin hasn’t had a losing season in his 11 full seasons, and Pittsburgh needs only two wins in the last seven games to ensure making that 12-for-12.

 • The Steelers, of course, have had three coaches in the last 49 seasons.
 The winning percentages of each: Chuck Noll .572 (in 366 games), Bill Cowher .619 (in 261 games), Tomlin .656 (in 200 games).